To Be Announced: Dynamic epistemic logic

-\paragraph*{Axiomatization} Two crucial reduction axioms of action model logic AML are The axiom for knowledge after public announcement in the previous paragraph is a special case of the above, where there is only \emph{one} accessible action.
+\paragraph*{Axiomatization} Action model logic has a complete Hilbert-style axiomatization with reduction axioms for the action model modalities.
+This is just as for public announcement logic, which is now a special case.
+For completeness' sake, the reduction axioms are as follows, where in the final axiom, $E''$ is the composition of $E$ and $E'$.
+Please note the similarity with the reductions for PAL, with the exception of the axiom for knowledge after action model execution.
+The axiom for knowledge after public announcement is the special case where there is only one accessible action.

-Similarly to PAL, by way of reduction axioms as the above, action model logic AML is shown to be as expressive as multi-agent epistemic logic K, given the model class $\mathcal K$.
-Similarly, given the action model frames where all relations are equivalence relations, AML is as expressive as multi-agent S5, on model class $\mathcal S5$.
+Similarly to PAL, by way of these reduction axioms, action model logic AML is shown to be as expressive as multi-agent epistemic logic K, given the model class $\mathcal K$.
+Similarly, given epistemic models and action models where all relations are equivalence relations, AML is as expressive as multi-agent S5 (see e.g.\ \cite{baltagetal:1998,hvdetal.del:2007}).

+It is well-known that PAL and AML are {\em bisimulation invariant}, by which we mean that bisimilar epistemic models also satisfy the same formulas in the languages $\lang(\Dia,!)$ and $\lang(\Dia,\otimes)$: if $M_s \bisim M'_{{s'}}$, then for all formulas $\phi$ in those languages, $M_s \models \phi$ iff $M'_{s'} \models \phi$.
+This invariance also applies to restricted bisimulation and bounded bisimulation, and the respective linguistic restrictions.
+All this should be considered elementary variations on the standard results from \cite{blackburnetal:2001}.
+But not all this is explicit for dynamic epistemic logics.
+For that, see \cite{hvdetal.papal:2020} for PAL and \cite{aware.aamas:2012} for AML.
+A consequence is that $M_s \bisim M'_{{s'}}$ implies $(M|\phi)_s \bisim (M'|\phi)_{{s'}}$, where $\phi$ is any formula true in $s$: if two models are bisimilar then also their model restrictions to the same formula.
+Intuitively it should be clear that this must hold, because whenever $\phi$ is true in $M$ there must be a bisimilar state wherein it is true in $M'$ --- and similarly for precondition formulas of action models.

-\paragraph{Arrow Update Logic} Another general framework for dynamic epistemic logic is arrow update logic \cite{kooietal:2011}, of which a generalized version that is as expressive as action model logic, has also been proposed \cite{kooirenne}.
+\paragraph{Arrow update logic} Another general framework for dynamic epistemic logic is arrow update logic \cite{kooietal:2011}, of which a generalized version has also been proposed \cite{kooirenne} that is as expressive as action model logic.
 We will introduce it in Section \ref{sec.au} dedicated to quantification over arrow updates.